Senior Resources » 10 Cheap Ways to Increase Your Home’s Value Before Downsizing

 planting with grandchildren

-Never underestimate the power of plants.
-Planting a few flowers along your walkway or next to your house can transform a pretty home to a beautiful one.
+Never underestimate the power of plants!
+Planting a few flowers along your walkway or next to your house can transform a pretty home into a beautiful one.
 You don’t have to go flower-crazy.
 A few brightly-colored plants ought to do the trick.
 Make sure to water your flowers to keep them looking their best!

 Read Next: 11 Thrifty Landscaping Tips That Don’t Look Cheap